catamphetamine/write-excel-file/README.md

 * `wrap: boolean` — Set to `true` to ["wrap"](https://www.excel-easy.com/examples/wrap-text.html) text when it overflows the cell.

+* `fontFamily: string` — Can be used to print text in a custom font family.
+Example: `"Calibri"`.

+* `fontSize: number` — Can be used to print text in a custom font size.
+Example: `12`.

 * `fontWeight: string` — Can be used to print text in bold.
 Available values: `"bold"`.

 * `fontStyle: string` — Can be used to make text appear italicized.
 Available values: `"italic"`.